 To experience lasting change, therapy requires regular attendance and active engagement — not just in sessions, but in your daily life.
 The process has a cumulative effect: over time, small shifts build upon one another, creating profound transformation.

-When you commit to the work — showing up consistently, practicing between sessions, and staying open even when it’s hard — psychotherapy can help you move toward greater wholeness, self-trust, and freedom.
+When you commit to the work — showing up consistently, practicing between sessions, and staying open even when it’s hard — psychotherapy can help you move toward greater wholeness, self-trust, feelings of self worth and inner freedom.

 The Three Phases of Psychotherapy